 A vast amount of data fuels the supply chain.
 And retailers need to efficiently and quickly access the data and make predictions.
-Demand forecasting and planning solutions have been around for a while and there are many great and mature solutions in the market, yet retailers continue to be challenged and need more adaptive ways to manage forecast data.
+Demand forecasting and supply chain planning solutions have been around for a while and there are many great and mature solutions in the market, yet retailers continue to be challenged and need more adaptive ways to manage forecast data.
 Forecasting is a challenge for retailers and promotional forecasting and running profitable promotions is even more complicated.
-(See also related viewpoint on Demand Forecasting and the role of AI).
+(See also related viewpoint on demand forecasting and the role of AI).

 Let’s look at data, demand and consumer visibility and as mentioned earlier around retailers’ struggle with silos.
 For example, consider the silos between merchandising and marketing and the struggle to synchronize promotional forecast planning.
 Often, plans don’t match beyond promotional performance and there can be lags in launch execution.
 With one platform to connect all the data needed and providing one view, life becomes much easier.

 Tied together, promotional plans, execution, historical data as well as consumer insight data work in concert to help make informed decisions.
 Federated consumer data infused into a forecasting engine, coupled with machine learning and predictive algorithms can locate patterns and explain highly detailed consumer behavior.

 AI is the concept of machines being able to carry out “smart” tasks mimicking human thinking.
 Simply defined, AI is machines doing things for people, leveraging smart process to automate repetitive activities and to learn from actions taken.
 We believe this is important, and this next level of predictive forecasting including consumer insights can add a layer of 1-3% profit.